Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / How to Find Large Files on Your Computer Using PowerShell
+Windows OS Hub / PowerShell / How to Find Large Files on a Computer with PowerShell

-using Get-ChildItem to find top 10 large file on a computer
+find top 10 large files on a computer using powershell

 Get-ChildItem : Access to the path 'C:\Windows\CSC' is denied.